 As of 220.127.116.11, the Delphix Masking Engine supports Kerberos authentication for Oracle, MS SQL Server, and Sybase connections.
 Utilizing this service requires the presence of a Kerberos Key Distribution Center (KDC) server as well as additional configuration actions to be done on both the Masking Engine and the database.
 This document presents configuration instructions for enabling and using Kerberos on the Delphix Masking Engine, as well as reference configurations for enabling Kerberos on the Databases.
 Although other configurations are possible, the configurations in this document have been validated by Delphix.

 Throughout this document, the following example values are used.
-To recreate these reference environments, these values must be replaced with real values appropriate for your network environment: - .bar.com - the DNS domain of then network - BAR.COM - the Kerberos domain - me-host - the hostname of the masking engine - foo-kcd - the hostname KDC server - krbuser - the kerberos principal to be granted access to the database for masking
+To recreate these reference environments, these values must be replaced with real values appropriate for your network environment: - .bar.com - the DNS domain of the network - BAR.COM - the Kerberos domain - me-host - the hostname of the Masking Engine - foo-kcd - the hostname KDC server - krbuser - the Kerberos principal to be granted access to the database for masking

 Configuring Kerberos on the Appliance¶

 This section details the steps required to configure Kerberos on your appliance.

 Step 1 On the Delphix System Setup CLI, enable the Kerberos feature.